WycliffeAssociates/Tech-Advance-Training/docs/BTT-Writer.rst

   - If there is an updated or new Source, this will let you choose what to download
 - **Update List of Available Target Languages**
   - Check to see if there are any new language codes.

+BTT-Writer Android has an additional menu option: **Check for Update to BTT-Writer**.

 BTT-Writer keeps a database of available Source (**Gateway Language**, “GL”) Texts.
 The database also keeps a list of available **Target Language** codes, for translation projects.
 In addition, BTT-Writer stores **Source Texts** on your hard disk drive, ready to be used for a translation project. *Every time BTT-Writer is updated*, the new release will include all of the sources available at that time.
 It will also include all of the target language codes currently available.
 However, over time, new codes will be added, and sometimes language names will be spelled differently, although they keep the same codes.